Quick Start Guide: Set up Desk.com in 1 Hour

 Admin Panel > Channels > Email > Inbound Mailbox

-We issue a dedicated Desk.com mailbox when you sign up.
+We issue a dedicated Desk.com mailbox when you sign up as part of your subscription.
 It has the domain @yoursite.desk-mail.com but you can change that to your domain.
 Emails sent to this address will create Cases and you can reply using this address.
-You can add both your firstname.lastname@example.org and email@example.com directly to Desk.com, or you can set up forwarding on these mailboxes to direct all mail to firstname.lastname@example.org.
+You can add both your firstname.lastname@example.org and email@example.com directly to Desk.com by adding a new inbound mailbox.
+Or, you can set up email forwarding on these mailboxes to direct all mail to firstname.lastname@example.org.

 Admin Panel > Channels > Facebook